purijatin/njexl_wiki/01---Standard-Language-Features.md

 You see, due to design of Java - the maximum size of any container is MAX_INT.

 ## Literals
-These are the data values.
+These are the data values. .

 ### Numbers

 Anything between [0-9] and then +,- appended.
 No hex, please.
 I do not like them.
 May be later.
+Also they can take float, double values.
+A number 0.01 is float.
+A number 0.01d is double.
+And a number 0.01b is BigDecimal.

 ### Strings
 Anything within '...' and "....".
 As usual "\" lets you escape.